- Fundraising strategy

 - Cataloguing Grants Programme

 The Heritage Lottery Fund (HLF) is the largest dedicated funder of the UK's heritage.
 It invests around £375 million a year in new projects.
 Between April 1994 and March 2011, HLF awarded over £281 million to over 1,050 archive and library projects.
-The Heritage Lottery Fund have recently published their Strategic Framework for 2013-18.
+The Heritage Lottery Fund have recently published their Business Strategic Framework for 2013-18.

 The HLF provides a unique opportunity for the archival community to seek substantial funding to maintain and develop our archival infrastructure and heritage.